🎉 Explore GraphQLConf 2026 • May 19-21 • Fremont, CA • View the schedule

 Variable Values and Resolver Info

-const result = getVariableValues(schema, variableDefinitions, rawVariables);
+- const { coerced } = getVariableValues(schema, variableDefinitions, inputs);

 This matters because v17 supports fragment-local variables and more precise default handling.
 Passing only the coerced object loses information about where values came from.